 Advancing to candidacy and graduation: Time limits are determined by the general university rules that apply to the PhD programs.

 A student who misses any deadline is subject to termination.

 All students in the program (except students in their first year in the PhD program) are required to complete an annual progress report.
 This report must be submitted by the end of September every year to the CS PhD program director.

 The annual reports are reviewed by the members of the faculty to assess the student’s progress in the program and feedback is provided to each student.

 Dissertation Committee Selection

 Each student must form a dissertation committee, comprising four or five individuals.
-Three members of the committee must be tenured or tenure-track faculty in the Computer Science Department.
+Three members of the committee must be Graduate Faculty in the Computer Science Department.
 The fourth member should be a member of the George Mason University graduate faculty who is outside the department.
-The fifth member may be from outside the university.
-The chair of the dissertation committee, who must also be the dissertation director, must be tenured or tenure-track faculty in the Volgenau School.
+A fifth member may be from outside the university.
+The chair of the dissertation committee, who must also be the dissertation director, must be a member of the Graduate Faculty in the College of Engineering and Computing.
 The committee must be approved by the chair of the Computer Science Department.

 Dissertation Preparation and Defense